Refractive neutrino masses, ultralight dark matter and cosmology: Refraction in the classical field

 For antiparticles (basis $(\bar{\nu}, \bar{\chi})^T$), the mass matrix equals according to (\ref{eq:masst})

 Consequently, the Hamiltonian can be obtained from (\ref{eq:hamnu}) by the following substitution: $\bar{F} \rightarrow F\,\,$, $\bar{\Phi} \rightarrow {- \Phi}$.

-The $3\times 3$ block of active neutrinos in the Hamiltonian (\ref{eq:hamnu}) has the same form as the matrix $\tilde{m}_{\rm asy}^2$ produced by refraction on a cold $\phi$ gas (\ref{eq:minf}) at high neutrino energies.
-The difference, however, is twofold: \begin{enumerate}
+The Hamiltonian of evolution (\ref{eq:hamnu}) coincides with the Hamiltonian (\ref{eq:complete}) computed for cold gas at energies above the resonance, if $\Phi = m_\phi t - \phi'$.
+The $3\times 3$ block of active neutrinos in the Hamiltonian (\ref{eq:hamnu}), as well as the off-diagonal mixing block have the same form as the matrix $\tilde{m}_{\rm asy}^2$ produced by refraction on a cold $\phi$ gas (\ref{eq:minf}) at high neutrino energies.
+We call $\bar{F}^2 \sum_k g_{\alpha k} g_{\beta k}^*$ the refractive mass-squared in this case.
+We discuss in details two major features of this Hamiltonian: (1) energy and space - time dependence of neutrino effective mass matrix, and (2) $\nu - \chi$ mixing and oscillations.